The Lord’s Motorcycle

 Mick’s company, Broom Development Engineering, acquired ownership of the Hesketh names and continued with his EN10 modifications.
 Broom had the capacity to produce up to 12 complete motorcycles a year, although, in his words, “I had the capacity to produce 12 a year but some years I never made one, most of my work was in (EN10) updates.”
 Mick’s updates included taking delivery of an engine, removed from the host machine and fixing items such as oil regulation, engine breathing, cam chain-case re-engineering, re-machining the bearing mounts within the crankcases.
 Obviously this is quite an extensive list.
 In correspondence with the author, Mick said, “One thing you learn very quickly in the development game is that when you have solved ‘ the problem ‘ another will take its place.
 This chain will only end due to an unrelated, in engineering terms, factor.
 Very simply our job is to make a mechanical assembly perform better by removing the weakest link, this then exposes the next one and off we go again, usually until the money runs out or we achieve our goal.”

 Mick Broom achieved his goal.
 He has taken just about every early Hesketh and improved the engines to the point they are now reliable, ridable and collectable motorcycles.
 Mick sold his stake in the company in 2010 and since then Paul Sleeman has built a very limited number of large-capacity V-twin motorcycles carrying a 1920cc S&S engine.
-That is a story for another time. d since then Paul Sleeman has built a very limited number of large-capacity V-twin motorcycles carrying a 1920cc S&S engine.
-That is a story for another ti
+That is a story for another time.
+Since then Paul Sleeman has built a very limited number of large-capacity V-twin motorcycles carrying a 1920cc S&S engine.
+That is a story for another time.

 Special Thanks to Mick Broom and David Sharp for their assistance with this piece.
 Also Bob Fursdon who piqued my interest in Hesketh all over again when he showed me the above photograph.